mckensis/to-do-list/README.md

 - Change the priority level of a task
 - View lists at the top/left (mobile/desktop)
 - View tasks at the bottom/right (mobile/desktop)
+- Uses localstorage to store user's lists and tasks between sessions

 ## How to Use